-The Applicant requests 10 points for retention of the 316,960-square foot existing above-grade parking structure.
-Although Staff supported this proposal in the Sketch Plan, but the Applicant subsequently determined that the retained parking structure does not meet the Zoning Ordinance criteria to award public benefit points.
-Therefore, Staff recommends 0 points for this public benefit.
+The Applicant requests 10 points for retention of the 316,960-square foot existing abovegrade parking structure.
+Although the Planning Board supported this proposal in the Sketch Plan, the Applicant subsequently determined that the retained parking structure does not meet the Zoning Ordinance criteria to award public benefit points.
+Therefore, the Planning Board does not approve any points for this public benefit.

 Sketch Plan no. 320210030 condition no. 4f requires a retained building as a public benefit, but Section 59-7.3.3 allows amendments to conditions of Sketch Plan approval at the time of Site Plan if recommended by Planning Staff and agreed to by the Applicant.
+The Planning Board approves the amendment to Sketch Plan condition no 4f, removing the requirement to provide a retained building as a public benefit.